dssg/police-eis/docs/repositories_dependencies_and_pipeline.md

 ### Raw to ETL

-We use Drake to transfer the raw data from the department to the ETL schema.
+We use Drake to transfer the raw data from the department to the ETL schema (only the MNPD data uses this system).
 To run this process use the following command:

 `The right drake command here.`